 Remuneration Element Main Drivers Performance Measures Target and Maximum Base Salary Reflects market value of position.
 Not applicable 1/3 of Total Direct Compensation (when performance achievement is 100% of target).
-VR Rewards annual performance based on achievement of Collective (50% of VR): divided between EBIT 2 (45%); Free Cash Flow 3 (45%) and RoCE (10%).
-The VR is targeted at 100% of Base Salary for the CEO and, depending on the performance assessment, vn Company performance measures and individual objectives.
-Individual (50% of VR): Achievement of annual individual objectives, divided between Outcomes and Behaviour. ranges from 0% to 200% of target.
-The VR is capped at 200% of Base Salary.
-LTIP Rewards long-term commitment and Company performance, and engagement on financial targets subject to cumulative performance over a 3-year period.
-Vesting ranges from 0% to 150% of initial grant, subject to performance over a three-year period.
-In principle, no vesting if cumulative negative EBIT.
-If cumulative EBIT is positive, vesting from 50% to 150% of grant based on EPS (75%) and Free Cash Flow (25%).
-The original allocation to the CEO is capped at 100% of Base Salary at the time of grant.
-Since 2012, the following caps apply to Performance Units only: - overall pay-out is capped at a maximum of 250% of the original value at the date of grant. - The value that could result from share price increases is capped at 200% of the reference share price at the date of grant.
+Rewards annual Collective (50% of VR): divided The VR is targeted at 100% performance based between EBIT (1) (45%); Free Cash of Base Salary for the CEO and, on achievement Flow (2) (45%) and RoCE (10%). depending on the performance VR of Company Individual (50% of VR): assessment, ranges from 0% performance Achievement of annual individual to 200% of target. measures and objectives, divided between The VR is capped at 200% individual objectives.
+Outcomes and Behaviour. of Base Salary.
+LTIP Rewards long-term Vesting ranges from 0% to The original allocation to the CEO is capped commitment 150% of initial grant, subject to at 100% of Base Salary at the time of grant. and Company performance over a three-year Since 2012, the following caps apply to performance, and period.
+In principle, no vesting Performance Units only: overall pay-out engagement on if cumulative negative EBIT. is capped at a maximum of 250% of financial targets If cumulative EBIT is positive, the original value at the date of grant. subject to cumulative vesting from 50% to 150% The value that could result from share price performance over of grant based on EPS (75%) increases is capped at 200% of the reference a 3-year period. and Free Cash Flow (25%). share price at the date of grant.